PrestaShop/docs/modules/concepts/hooks/list-of-hooks/_index.md

 {{% /notice %}}

 {{% notice tip %}}
 Looking for available hooks in the front office?
-[Check out our hook mapping project]({{<relref "/8/themes/hummingbird/hooks-hummingbird-theme">}}), which provides a visual representation of hook availability in the Hummingbird theme.
+Check out our [Hook mapping project]({{<relref "/8/themes/hummingbird/hooks-hummingbird-theme">}}), which provides a visual representation of hook availability in the Hummingbird theme.
 {{% /notice %}}

 ## Search for a hook